-- improvement is not expected, including routine, long-term or maintenance/preventive treatment; - 4.
-Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 5. a procedure or surgery to remove fatty tissue such as panniculectomy, abdominoplasty, thighplasty, brachioplasty, or mastopexy; - 6. excision or elimination of hanging skin on any part of the body (examples include plastic surgery procedures called abdominoplasty or abdominal panniculectomy and brachioplasty); - 7. psychosurgery (lobotomy); - 8. stand-alone multi-disciplinary smoking cessation programs.
+- 3. rehabilitation services and Manipulative Treatment to improve general physical condition that are provided to reduce potential risk factors, where significant therapeutic improvement is not expected, including routine, long-term or maintenance/preventive treatment: - 4.
+Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 5. a procedure or surgery to remove fatty tissue such as panniculectomy, abdominoplasty, thighplasty, brachioplasty, or mastopexy; - excision or elimination of hanging skin on any part of the body (examples include plastic surgery procedures called abdominoplasty or abdominal panniculectomy and brachioplasty); - 7. psychosurgery (lobotomy); - 8. stand-alone multi-disciplinary smoking cessation programs.
 These are programs that usually include health care providers specializing in smoking cessation and may include a psychologist, social worker or other licensed or certified professional.
 The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings; - 9. chelation therapy, except to treat heavy metal poisoning; - 10.
-Manipulative Treatment to treat a condition unrelated to spinal manipulation and ancillary physiologic treatment rendered to restore/improve motion, reduce pain and improve function, such as asthma or allergies; - 11. physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter; - 12. sex transformation operations and related services; - 13. the following treatments for obesity: - non-surgical treatment, even if for morbid obesity; and - surgical treatment of obesity except as described under Obesity Surgery in Section 6, Additional Coverage Details; - 14. medical and surgical treatment of hyperhidrosis (excessive sweating); - 15. the following services for the diagnosis and treatment of TMJ: surface electromyography; Doppler analysis; vibration analysis; computerized mandibular scan or jaw tracking; craniosacral therapy; orthodontics; occlusal adjustment and dental restorations; - 16. upper and lower jawbone surgery, orthognathic surgery and jaw alignment.
-This exclusion does not apply to reconstructive jaw surgery required for Covered Persons because of a Congenital Anomaly, acute traumatic Injury, dislocation, tumors or cancer or obstructive sleep apnea; and
+Manipulative Treatment to treat a condition unrelated to spinal manipulation and ancillary physiologic treatment rendered to restore/improve motion, reduce pain and improve function, such as asthma or allergies; - 11. physiological modalities and procedures that result in similar or redundant therapeutic effects when performed on the same body region during the same visit or office encounter: - 12. sex transformation operations and related services; - 13. the following treatments for obesity: - non-surgical treatment, even if for morbid obesity; and - surgical treatment of obesity except as described under Obesity Surgery in Section 6, Additional Coverage Details; - 14. medical and surgical treatment of hyperhidrosis (excessive sweating); - 15. the following services for the diagnosis and treatment of TMJ: surface electromyography; Doppler analysis; vibration analysis; computerized mandibular scan or jaw tracking; craniosacral therapy; orthodontics; occlusal adjustment and dental restorations;

-17. breast reduction surgery that is determined to be a Cosmetic Procedure.
+- 16. upper and lower jawbone surgery, orthognathic surgery and jaw alignment.
+This exclusion does not apply to reconstructive jaw surgery when there is a facial skeletal abnormality and associated functional medical impairment; and - 17. breast reduction surgery that is determined to be a Cosmetic Procedure.